Tyus Jones: Minnesota Timberwolves (2015–2019)

-Memphis Grizzlies (2019–present)
+Memphis Grizzlies (2019–2023)

 On July 11, 2019, Jones signed a three-year deal worth $26.4 million with the Memphis Grizzlies after the Timberwolves refused to match the offer sheet.
 Jones repeated as NBA assists to turnover ratio leader for the 2019–20 season and 2020–21 season.

 On February 1, 2021, Jones posted a career-high 14 assists against the San Antonio Spurs.

 With Ja Morant sidelined on February 15, 2022, Jones started and posted a career-high 27 points against the New Orleans Pelicans.
 Jones broke his own record in the 2021–22 season with a 7.04 assist to turnover ratio.
 The 2021–22 Grizzlies went 20–5 in regular season games with Morant sidelined, and Jones started 23 of those 25 games.

 On July 6, 2022, Jones re-signed with the Grizzlies on a two-year, $30 million contract.

-On March 17, 2023, Jones had his first NBA career triple-double with 20 points, 10 rebounds and 10 assists in an overtime victory over the San Antonio Spurs.
+On March 17, 2023, Jones had his first NBA career triple-double with 20 points, 10 rebounds and 10 assists in an overtime victory over his brother's San Antonio Spurs.
+The next night he posted 14 assists with zero turnovers against the Golden State Warriors.
+Jones led the NBA in assists:turnover ratio for a fifth consecutive season.

+Washington Wizards (2023–2024)

+On June 22, 2023, the Grizzlies traded Jones to the Washington Wizards as part of a three-team deal that sent Kristaps Porziņģis to the Boston Celtics and Marcus Smart to the Grizzlies.
+The trade also involved the Grizzlies sending a 2023 first-round pick (pick No. 25) and a top-four-protected 2024 first-round pick (via the Golden State Warriors) to the Celtics.
+Additionally, the Wizards acquired Danilo Gallinari, Mike Muscala, and Boston's 2023 second-round pick (pick No. 35).
+On December 15, Jones posted his second career triple-double 13 points, 11 assists and 10 rebounds against the Indiana Pacers.
+On February 27, 2024, Jones posted a career-high 17 assists against the Golden State Warriors.
+He again led the league with a 7.3 assist:turnover ratio, this time as a full-time starter for the first time.

+Phoenix Suns (2024–2025)

+On July 30, 2024, Jones signed with the Phoenix Suns.
+Jones would take Phoenix's offer over other offers where he would have had more money and guaranteed years in mind due to the opportunity where he'd play for a contending team as a starting point guard.
+Jones debuted for the Suns on October 23 against the Los Angeles Clippers with an eight-assist/zero-turnover performance, which was the most assists without a turnover by a Sun in a debut since the 1976 ABA–NBA merger.

+Orlando Magic (2025–present)

+On July 6, 2025, Jones signed with the Orlando Magic.